 However, I think its fleeting lifespan is actually what makes the sakura season so precious.

-2. Grab The Rare Chance to See Traditional Geisha Dance at Kamogawa Odori in Kyoto
+Witness The Traditional Geisha Dance at Kamogawa Odori in Kyoto

 Geisha is one of the fascinating aspects of Japanese tradition.
 The serene splendor of these geishas is the nation’s most enduring image.